aleksandramedina/Capstone-Seminar/February 2, 2021/README.md

 I have also successfully incorporated these elements in my networked code.
 This means that the most minimal version of my website is ready!
 Now that this part is finished, I can move on to the next half and start creating the algorithm.
 I will start this by becoming more familiar with ml5.js, something that professor Ang suggested to me.

+[Here](https://drive.google.com/file/d/1eUCrRV8xPIkYCGtxkoNM7_eUySeJ_4Om/view?usp=sharing) is a short demo of my website at its current stage!